-XInclude is a standard for building up XML documents from smaller pieces, being a replacement for the external entities.
-The external entities can be a problem because they cannot have a DOCTYPE declaration, and therefore are not valid documents on their own.
+XInclude is a standard for building XML documents from smaller pieces, and is an alternative to the use of external entities.
+The use of external entities can pose a problem because they cannot have a DOCTYPE declaration, and therefore are not valid documents on their own.

-The main use is in the documentation frameworks where the documents may be composed of many files, XInclude allowing the validation of the master file and also the validation of the individual sections.
+XInclude is mainly used in documentation frameworks where the documents may be composed of many files.
+XInclude allows you to validate the Master File as well as individual sections.

-The advantages of modular documentation are: reusable content units, smaller file units that are edited, better version control, distributed authoring.
+The advantages of modular documentation include reusable content units, smaller file units to be edited, better version control, and distributed authoring.

-Here is an example of a chapter file and a book file that includes the chapter using XInclude.
+In the following images there is an example of a chapter file named chapter1.xml and a book file that uses XInclude to reference the chapter file.

 Chapter file chapter1.xml: